amazingshellyyy/covid19-api/readme.md

 This API currently collects California, New York, Washington states' counties' data with confirmed cases and deaths numbers.
 We are working on datas for other states' county as well.

-*2020 Mar 30 updates: start collecting US states data.
+*2020 Mar 30 updates: start collecting US states data which includes 50 U.S states, 1 federal disctrict, and 5 inhabited territories.

 - County Data is updated every hour!